hramos/ReactNativeClass/README.md

   - You should also install the Expo app on your device.
 This will make it easier for you to preview your app.
 You can download the Expo app here: https://expo.io

   - Finally, join our WiFi network, "FBOpenSource".
-The password is "open source".
+The password is "opensource".

 # Building an app using React Native